Koha-Community/kohadocs/en/source/05_circulation.rst

 `Managing Holds <#manageholds>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Holds can be altered and canceled from the Holds tab found on the left
+Holds can be altered and cancelled from the Holds tab found on the left
 of the bibliographic record.

 Bibliographic Record Tabs